timfulker/musobuddy/replit.md

 # MusoBuddy - Music Business Management Platform

 ## Overview
 MusoBuddy is a comprehensive music business management platform for musicians, designed to streamline tasks such as bookings, contracts, invoices, and compliance.
-It aims to be a user-friendly, reliable, and scalable centralized solution, initially targeting the UK market with plans for international expansion, enabling musicians to focus more on their craft.
-The business vision is to empower musicians by providing a robust, all-in-one platform that handles administrative burdens, allowing them to focus on their artistic endeavors and grow their businesses.
+It aims to be a user-friendly, reliable, and scalable centralized solution, initially targeting the UK market with plans for international expansion, empowering musicians to focus more on their craft by handling administrative burdens.

 ## User Preferences
 Preferred communication style: Simple, everyday language.